Porges/ways-to-play/src/games/achi/index.md

 permitted, compared to the standard game.
-The game as reported below was recorded by [Kenneth Murray](https://en.wikipedia.org/wiki/Kenneth_Murray_(archaeologist)), son of [H. J. R. Murray](/articles/people/hjr-murray/) and Nigeria’s first surveyor of antiquities.
+The game as reported below was recorded by [Kenneth Murray](https://en.wikipedia.org/wiki/Kenneth_Murray_(archaeologist)), son of
+{%a hjr-murray%} and Nigeria’s first surveyor of antiquities.

 It is possible that the name should really be transcribed <span lang="ee">adji</span>, the name of a plant ([<cite>Caesalpinia